CryoInTheCloud/CryoCloudWebsite/book/how_tos/background/python.md

 ````

 You can now create a new environment with `conda`.
-If you are just starting to work in a new project or want to test something, you can create an environmnet from scratch with
+If you are just starting to work in a new project or want to test something, you can create an environment from scratch with
 ```bash
 conda env create --name <ENVIRONMENT NAME> python=3.9
 ```